Ego8316/webserv/README.md

    make
    ```

-   Optional: Compile with custom log level (0-4, default is 2):
+   Optional: Compile with custom log level:
+   - default log level is 2
+   - 0 is DEBUG and above, 4 is ERROR only
+   - messages that are below set log level are outputted to a file instead of cout
+   - each logging level has it's color, but it is sometime overriden to avoid givin an inapropriate impression of safety/danger

    ```bash
    make LOG_LEVEL=3
    ```